 - Support and foster community-led approaches

-Orchid Project has seen the change that can happen through non-directive, non-judgemental approaches within communities that practice FGC.
+Orchid Project has seen the change that can happen through non-judgemental, non-judgemental approaches within communities that practice FGC.
 Many countries have passed legislation that makes FGC illegal, and while it is important that governments are committed to ending harmful practices, it is absolutely vital that communities take the lead in this change.
 It is difficult for one family, or one person, to decide to abandon FGC for risk of social sanctions.

 For a community to abandon, there must be a collective process of deliberation, often followed by a public declaration.
 Orchid’s partner Tostan have been part of incredible change over the past two decades, with nearly 9,000 communities across West Africa declaring that they are abandoning FGC.
 As an individual or organisation, supporting and fostering community-led approaches can significantly contribute to an end to FGC.

 - Post on social using #EndFGC #EndFGM and #16Days

 Hashtags can amplify messages, provide a space for discussion and raise awareness around an issue.
 Showing your support for ending FGC by using relevant hashtags, and jumping on #16Days will spread the word and mean more people will have awareness around FGC, so they can support, donate, and take action to bring about a sustain end to the practice.